PrincetonUniversity/PsyNeuLink/docs/source/Cohen_Huston1994.rst

 The Model
 ---------

-Two hidden layers for colors and words each, a task layer and a response layer comprise the system of the model, all of which are implemented as `RecurrentTransferMechanism` and mutual inhibition weights.
+Two hidden layers (for colors and words each), a task layer, and a response layer comprise the system of the model, all of which are implemented as a `RecurrentTransferMechanism` and mutual inhibition weights.
 A response is made when one of the two units in the response layer hit a specified threshold.
 The hidden layers receive their inputs by two input layers.
 The layers are connected with predetermined weights (note that in the previous Stroop model by Cohen, Dunbar, McClalland (1990) the weights were learned).